MaximeZind/dropdown_library/README.md

 `import { Dropdown } from 'maximez_dropdown';`

-# Include the Modal componentn in your JSX
+# Include the Dropdown componentn in your JSX

 ```      <Dropdown
         list={itemList}